 These women helped keep the league afloat when the initial novelty wore off and ratings began to slip a bit.
 Their infectious play helped to sustain the league and navigate it through rough times by catching wreck on the international stage and inspiring the birth of a new era of supreme queen ballers whose overall skills began to equal that of their elite male players.

 A slew of Lady Ballers were now coming out of high school and college (most notably the University of Connecticut) who patterned their games after the male ballers they admired and often competed against growing up.

 The new era ballers; Candace Parker, The Terminator Diana Taurasi…(a moment of silence in reverence to the LeBron James of women’s basketball)

 Maya Moore, Lindsay Whalen, Cappie Pondexter and Seimone Augustus were all college groundbreakers who came into the WNBA with all of the hype that surrounds anointed players in this social media-crazed time we live in.

-Theyve all lived up to their billing.
-The pomp and circumstance that Candace Parker entered the league with after leaving Pat Summit’s Tennessee basketball factory was similar to Patrick Ewing’s when he was drafted by the Knicks out of Georgetown.
+They’ve all lived up to their billing.
+The pomp and circumstance that preceded Candace Parker’s entrance into the league after leaving Pat Summit’s Tennessee basketball factory were similar to Patrick Ewing’s when he was drafted by the Knicks out of Georgetown.
 Parker is the first WNBA player to win Rookie of the Year and MVP in the same season.
-On June 22, 2008, she became the second woman in WNBA historyafter her teammate Lisa Leslieto dunk during a regular season game against the Indiana Fever.
+On June 22, 2008, she became the second woman in WNBA history after her teammate Lisa Leslie to dunk during a regular season game against the Indiana Fever.

-Shes also the first player in history to win an MVP and then take a maternity leave the next season.
+She’s also the first player in history to win an MVP and then take maternity leave the next season.
 Back then, her decision was questioned, criticized and debated.
-Now, its commonplace and an accepted part of a growing kingdom that is flourishing thanks to Parker and her Dangerous Dub of WNBA pioneers.
+Now, it’s commonplace and an accepted part of a growing kingdom that is flourishing thanks to Parker and her Dangerous Dub of WNBA pioneers.